Dishwasher Leaving Grit on Your Dishes?

 Step 4: Replace Sprayers and Run Dishwasher

 Put the sprayers back into the dishwasher.
-Throw 2 cups of white vinegar into the bottom and run your dishwasher using the hottest setting possible.
+Throw two cups of white vinegar into the bottom and run your dishwasher using the hottest setting possible.
 Once you are about halfway through the cycle, cancel the wash and drain the water.

 Step 5: Wipe Out the Bottom of the Dishwasher

-Running your dishwasher should have loosened any remaining dirt in pipes and unit.
+Running your dishwasher should have loosened any remaining dirt in pipes and the unit.
 Using a clean rag or paper towel, wipe out the bottom of the dishwasher one last time, leaving your dishwasher sparkly clean.

 "This is great," you say.
-"I will clean out my dishwasher and now it will clean my dishes properly.
-The trouble is, my glasses and silverware are already cloudy"
+"I will clean out my dishwasher, and now it will clean my dishes properly.
+The trouble is, my glasses and silverware are already cloudy."

-Fill your sink with a few inches of hot water and add 2 cups of vinegar.
+Fill your sink with a few inches of hot water and add two cups of vinegar.
 Let the glasses and/ or silverware soak for a few minutes.
 Lightly scrub glasses and silverware with steel wool and wipe dry with a soft cloth.